Skin disorders can result from allergies, poor diet leading to nutritional deficiencies, toxins,

 Human skin is the biggest organ of the body.
 If spread out, the average skin of an adult male would measure about two square metres and weigh between 10 to 15 kilos.

 Every thirty-five days the skin replaces itself using the food ingested.
 If the body is not provided with the correct balance of nutrients, for this process to take place, it will begin to show in the skin, nails and hair first.
 Spots, acne, dry rashes, brittle nails and lank dull hair are all signs that the body is missing the right balance of nutrients.
-For instance, white spots on the nails shows a lack of calcium in the body.

 A healthy diet of fresh fruit and vegetables, oily fish and herbs and spices can rectify most skin disorders quite quickly.
-Fatty foods, sugar, drugs, coffee, alcohol, animal products, aging, refined and processed foods and additives can also adversely affect the skin and produce blemishes, rashes, spots and dry or oily skin.
+Fatty foods, sugar, drugs, coffee, alcohol, animal products, aging, refined and processed foods and additives can all adversely affect the skin and produce blemishes, rashes, spots and dry or oily skin.
 A cleanse and detoxification programme can help to clear up serious conditions.
 See the

 Cleanse and Detoxify page for natural foods to do this.